NicoleTyer/NicoleTyer/README.md

 ## Featured 3D Slicer Projects

-### CT Chest Bone Segmentation and 3D Reconstruction

-This project uses a CT chest dataset to segment high-density bone structures and generate a 3D reconstruction.
-It includes original CT review, threshold bone selection, cleaned segmentation, and final 3D model export.

-**Repository:** `ctchest-bone-segmentation-3d-slicer`

-### Brain MRI Region Annotation and 3D Visualization

-This project uses a brain MRI dataset to annotate a visible region of interest, review the annotation in multiple anatomical planes, clean the segmentation, and create a final 3D visualization.

-**Repository:** `brain-mri-region-annotation-3d-slicer`

-### CTA Abdomen 3D Visualization and Segmentation

-This project focuses on abdominal CT angiography visualization.
-It includes abdominal structure selection, segmentation cleanup, 3D rendering, and model export.

-**Repository:** `cta-abdomen-3d-visualization-slicer`

 ### CTACardio 3D Visualization and Segmentation

 This project uses a cardiac CT angiography dataset to review contrast-enhanced cardiac anatomy, create a cardiac structure selection, refine the segmentation, and export a final 3D model.